How train food services in the UK are catering for vegans, with some great vegan-friendly places to visit.

 Top places to visit by rail for vegan food

-Famous for its pier, pebbles, and environmental credentials “London on sea” is a top vegan food destination with a plentiful supply of vegan cafes and restaurants.
+Famous for its pier, pebbles, and environmental credentials Brighton, also known as “London on sea”, is a top vegan food destination with a plentiful supply of vegan cafes and restaurants.
 For example, Purezza was the first vegan pizzeria in the UK and is just close to the famous Royal Pavilion (there is also one in Camden Town, London).
-In December 2018 Brighton also city hosted a fully vegan Christmas market.
+In December 2018 Brighton also hosted a fully vegan Christmas market.

 It’s no surprise that Londoners think nothing of just going to Brighton for the afternoon.
 Direct trains from London to Brighton take an hour or less.

 There are several vegan festivals held in Brighton throughout the year.
-From Vegfest in January to the Brighton Vegan Summer Festival, held 8-9 June 2019, with a great programme of events showcasing the finest plant-based food from all over the world.
+From Vegfest in January to the Brighton Vegan Summer Festival held in June, there is plenty of opportunity discover a great programme of events showcasing the finest plant-based food from all over the world.

 Having referenced the vegan options available on the way to Glasgow, the city itself is turning into a vegan haven.
 Which may come as a surprise to many, as Glasgow has kept its culinary prowess and, in particular, its commitment to veganism, quiet.
 Situated in the heart of the trendy West End, the University of Glasgow was the first in the UK to be accredited by the Vegan Society.
 The city has many places to help your vegan experience go from strength to strength.
 The Flying Duck is famous throughout Scotland for its lively subterranean cafe scene and it also hosts a monthly vegan market.
 Indeed throughout the year, Glasgow hosts several vegan festivals including the Vegan Beer Fest in August and the Glasgow Vegan Festival in springtime.